-Here, we consider the soft-estimated symbols and their expected values of each intended UE separately.
-In this respect, we present three single-UE data detection strategies (SUD): 1) exhaustive, 2) heuristic, and 3) genie-aided data detection.
+Here, we consider the soft-estimated symbols and their expected values of each target UE separately.
+In this respect, we present three UE-specific data detection strategies: \textit{1)} exhaustive, \textit{2)} heuristic, and \textit{3)} genie-aided data detection.

-\textbf{\textit{Exhaustive SUD (E-SUD).}} This strategy uses the statistical information (e.g., covariance matrices) of the interfering UEs to detect the data symbol of the target UE.
-Let $\setE_{k} \triangleq \{ \mathsf{E}_{k}, \forall \x \in \setS^{K} \}$ denote the set of the expected values of the soft-estimated symbols for UE~$k$ obtained from all the possible data symbol vectors, with $|\setE_{k}| = L^{K}$.
-The soft-estimated symbol of UE~$k$ is mapped to one of the elements in $\setE_{k}$ as
+\textbf{\textit{Exhaustive UE-specific data detection (E-USD).}} This strategy uses the statistical information (e.g., covariance matrices) of the interfering UEs to detect the data symbol of the target UE.
+Let $\setE_{k} \triangleq \{ \mathsf{e}_{k}, \forall \x \in \setS^{K} \}$ denote the set of the expected values of the soft-estimated symbols for UE~$k$ obtained from all possible data symbol vectors, with $|\setE_{k}| = L^{K}$.
+In E-USD, the soft-estimated symbol of UE~$k$ is mapped to one of the expected values in $\setE_{k}$ as

-from which $l_{k}^{\star}$ is readily obtained.
-This strategy amounts to performing an exhaustive search over all the $L^{K}$ possible values of $\mathsf{E}_{k}$.
-Hence, its complexity increases exponentially with $K$.
+from which $l_{k}^{\star}$ can be readily extracted.
+This strategy amounts to performing an exhaustive search over all the $L^{K}$ possible values of $\mathsf{e}_{k}$, with complexity increasing exponentially with~$K$.